CzerPDX/bug-fixing-practice-cpp/book-collection/overview.md

 # My notes
 - BookCollection::getBooksByYear returns the list of books instead of result.
 Updated it to return the result instead.

+# My questions:
+- When removing a book by title, is there expected to be only one book by that title?
+Answer: no, there might be multiple books by that tile.
+Removing a book would require removing all books by that title not just one.